Bermudian Springs coach Dave McCollum took time reflect on his program's run. Here's what he had to say:

 Do you think the toughest part is getting it started?
 How?

 It's real tough.
 It's real demanding.
 It was a real concern of mine as a varsity coach when they, Rhonda Schmelyun and Bryce Marshall's mother, wanted to start a program outside of the school.
-I was so glad they came to me and were willing to do this because
+I was so glad they came to me and were willing to do this because it would be a tremendous burden on a coach.
+Jan Smith, a former wrestler, currently runs it.
+He's done a tremendous job.

 With increased expectations and more time put into these programs, do you worry things are changing too much?